oracle-livelabs/pts/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

 - **Author** - Valentin Leonard Tabacaru
 - **Last Updated By/Date** - Valentin Leonard Tabacaru, DB Product Management, December 2022

-See an issue?
-Please open up a request [here](https://github.com/oracle/learning-library/issues).
-Please include the workshop name and lab in your request.
+## Need help?

+Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
+Please click the **Log In** button and login using your Oracle Account.
+Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
+Please include your workshop name and lab name.
+You can also include screenshots and attach files.
+Engage directly with the author of the workshop.

+If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.